Tournament Leave-pair-out Cross-validation for Receiver Operating Characteristic (ROC) Analysis: Preliminaries

+Cross-validation involves splitting the available data repeatedly into two non-overlapping parts, training and test set.
+The training set is used to train or build the classifier and the test set to evaluate its performance.
 In K-fold cross-validation, the data is split in K mutually disjoint parts (i.e. folds) of equal size.
 Then, in turns, each fold is held out as test data while the rest of folds (K-1) are used to train a classifier for performing predictions on the test data.
 In the so-called pooled K-fold cross-validation, the predictions for all the folds are combined together, and the AUC is then computed using the combined set of predictions.
 In averaged K-fold cross-validation, a separate AUC is computed for each test fold, and the final AUC is the average of these fold-wise estimates.
 While a full ROC analysis is possible in pooled K-fold, the averaged K-fold only provides an AUC estimate.
 A disadvantage shared by both the pooled and averaged K-fold is that with large fold sizes they are negatively biased, because a substantial part of the training set is left out in each round of cross-validation.

 In the case of leave-one-out cross-validation (LOO), each unit constitutes its own fold, and the AUC estimate is calculated using the pooling approach.
 Formally, the AUC estimated by LOO is:

 where and are prediction functions trained without the $i$th and $j$th sample units, respectively.